SeacrestFunded Account Types and Differences

 • Trading Techniques: Some trading techniques, including arbitrage or high-frequency trading, might be prohibited.

-• Expert Advisors (EAs): Under some circumstances and limitations, using EAs may be permitted.Ā
+• Expert Advisors (EAs): Under some circumstances and limitations, using EAs may be permitted.

-The account sizes that SeacrestFunded offers range from $5,000 to $300,000.
-The registration fee varies depending on the type of account.
+The account sizes that the firm offers range from $5,000 to $300,000.
+Additionally, the registration fee varies depending on the type of account and the capital size you choose.

-A number of factors influence the choice of account type, including:
+A number of factors influence the choice of SeacrestFunded account type.

 • Trading Style: Take into account if you are an aggressive or prudent trader.